RegionOrebroLan/PowerShell-Transforming/ReadMe.md

 # PowerShell-Transforming

 PowerShell commands for json-, package- and xml-transformation.
+This is, from version 2.0.0, a portable module that can run on Linux, Mac-OS and Windows.
 This library is simply a PowerShell layer for [**.NET-Transforming**](https://github.com/RegionOrebroLan/.NET-Transforming/).

 [![PowerShell Gallery](https://img.shields.io/powershellgallery/v/RegionOrebroLan.Transforming.svg?label=PowerShell%20Gallery)](https://www.powershellgallery.com/packages/RegionOrebroLan.Transforming/)